 Pressure forming permits the manufacture of extremely thin walled articles.

 Ridat manufactures a range of pressure forming machines as well as plastic sheet extruders.

-Blister and Skin Packaging allows products to be presented directly to the end-buyer.
+Blister Packaging allows products to be presented directly to the end-buyer.
 The product is sandwiched between see-through thermoformed plastic and adhesive coated card or film media.

 In addition to the direct way that the products speak to the consumer, its transparency means potential buyers are not tempted to open the packaging before purchase.
 Product information and branding can be printed on the packaging directly.

-Ridat manufactures a selection of inline blister packaging machines (as well as a wide selection of blister forming and blister sealing machines) to suit varying card/film sizes and degree of automation.
+Ridat manufactures a choice of inline blister packaging machines (as well as a wide selection of blister forming and blister sealing machines) to suit varying card/film sizes and degree of automation.